-- From the drop-down list, specify the envelope recipients to match.
-Select one of the following:
+- From the list, select the envelope recipients to match:

-- Single recipient—Specify a single user by typing an email address; for example, email@example.com.
+- Single recipient—Specify a single user by entering an email address, such as email@example.com.

-- Pattern match—Type a regular expression to specify a set of recipients in your domain.
+- Pattern match—Enter a regular expression to specify a set of recipients in your domain.

 - Group membership—Select from one or more groups in the list.
-(Note: Create your groups from the Groups tab).
+Create your groups from the Groups tab.

 - All recipients—Specify all recipients in your domain.
 By default, this only affects unrecognized addresses.

-- In the If the envelope recipient matches the above, do the following section, specify what action to perform on a message when the conditions are met for the routing setting.
-You have two options in the drop-down list: Reject message or Modify message.
+- In the If the envelope recipient matches the above, do the following section, specify whether the message should be modified or rejected when the conditions meet the routing setting.

-This option enables you to modify messages by adding headers, changing the route, changing the envelope recipient, adding more recipients (additional, or secondary routes), and removing attachments.
+This option lets you modify messages by adding headers, changing the route, changing the envelope recipient, adding more recipients (additional, or secondary routes), and removing attachments.